 Tenant News and Events

-Require buyouts to be filed and registered with the San Francisco Rent Board.
+Requires buyouts to be filed and registered with the San Francisco Rent Board.

-Require landlords to notify tenants of their rights (in a form developed by the Rent Board) prior to negotiating a buyout.
+Requires landlords to notify tenants of their rights (in a form developed by the Rent Board) prior to negotiating a buyout.

-Give tenants the right to rescind a buyout for 45 days after signing the agreement.
+Gives tenants the right to rescind a buyout for 45 days after signing the agreement.